 Address: 00186 Rome, Metropolitan City of Rome, Italy

 Located just next door to the Roman Forum is Palatine Hill, another must-see attraction in Rome.
-The ruins of this area are the centermost of the seven hills of Rome and is the most ancient ruins in the city.
+The ruins of this area are the centermost of the Seven Hills of Rome and are the most ancient ruins in the city.
 It’s one of the city’s oldest parts and is just a short walk from the Colosseum.

-Palatine Hill was once home to some of Rome’s wealthiest citizens, and it is now one of the most popular tourist attractions in the city.
+Palatine Hill was once home to some of Rome’s wealthiest citizens, including emperors and aristocrats, and it is now one of the most popular tourist attractions in the city.
 Visitors can explore the ruins of ancient palaces, temples, and homes.
-This is also a great place to enjoy stunning views of the city from the top.

-In the many times that I’ve visited Rome, I can honestly say that the views from here are some of the most beautiful in the city.
-Climbing up to the top of this hill to catch sunset views over the city after a day of exploring the nearby Colosseum and Roman Forum is hands-down one of my best memories from Rome.
+Climbing up to the top of this hill to catch sunset views over the city after exploring the nearby Colosseum and Roman Forum makes for an amazing memory of Rome.
 There’s just something so magical about this place.

-The ruins are open daily from 8:30 am to 7:15 pm and can be explored on your own at your own pace.
-Admission tickets also includes entry to the forum, so we recommend visiting both sites in one day.
-I recommend visiting in the afternoon so that you can watch the sunset over Rome from the top of the hill.
+Admission tickets also include entry to the forum, so I recommend visiting both sites in one day.
+I recommend visiting in the late afternoon so that you can stay for sunset and enjoy the cooler weather.

 10. Baths of Caracalla

-Address: Viale delle Terme di Caracalla, 00153 Roma RM, Italy
+Address: Viale delle Terme di Caracalla, 00153 Rome, Italy

 The Baths of Caracalla are now a popular tourist attraction in Rome.
 Visitors can explore the ruins of the ancient baths, including the gymnasium, library, and changing rooms.